Kate Worden: Early life and career

 Before entering politics, Worden worked at the Northern Territory Department of Housing overseeing complaints and compliance.

 Worden has been married twice.
 She has four children and nine grandchildren.

 Politics

 Worden challenged Deputy Chief Minister Peter Styles in his seat of Sanderson.
 She won in a rout, taking over 60 percent of the vote on a swing of over 13 percent amid the CLP's near-meltdown in Darwin, enough to turn Sanderson into a safe Labor seat at one stroke.
 She actually won enough votes on the first count to take the seat without the need for preferences.

 Worden consolidated her hold on the seat in 2020, picking up a swing of over eight percent.
+She was granted the title The Honourable by the Governor-General on 31 March 2026.